sunbagel/htn-backend-challenge/README.md

 The user table has a checked_in field that can be used to know if the user has been checked into Hack the North.

 ### Events:
 I have an event table!
-The idea behind this is to let users be able to register for different events.
+The idea behind this is to let users be able to register for different events (ex. similar to the QR code scanning).

 An event looks like this:
 ```